19ce074/My_Docs/terraform/terrform.md

 2) Run the `terraform plan` command.
 It will show the actions that will be carried out.
 3) Run the `terraform apply` command to execute and create the resource.
 4) Run the `terraform show` command to see the details of the resource that we created.
+5) Run the `terraform destroy` command to destroy the resource.